E-Filing

 - Submit your formatted PDF documents, using the step-by-step instructions in the application.
 See below for the section on “Confidential documents.”

 - After you submit, a unique confirmation number is created and will appear on the screen.
-You will also this confirmation number by e-mail.
+You will also this confirmation number by email.
 Keep this number in case you need to check the status of your filing.

-- The Registry will review your document:
+- The Federal Court Registry will review your document:

-- If it is not accepted for filing by the Registry, you will receive an e-mail with further instructions
+- If it is not accepted for filing by the Registry, you will receive an email with further instructions.

-- If you encounter a problem with the Electronic Filing System, you should contact the Registry at 1-800-663-2096 between 8:30 a.m. to 4:30 p.m., Monday to Friday except on statutory holidays
+- If you encounter a problem with the Electronic Filing System, you should contact the Registry at 1-800-663-2096 between 8:30 a.m. to 4:30 p.m., Monday to Friday except on statutory holidays.

 You should keep a copy of all documents sent electronically for 30 days after the expiry of all appeal periods.
 Also keep the original paper version of any documents that you have scanned.